r-causal/propensity/tests/testthat/_snaps/ipw.md

       expr
     Condition <propensity_columns_exist_error>
       Error in `ipw()`:
       !
-The data frame `.df` is missing the "z" and "y" columns.
+The data frame `.data` is missing the "z" and "y" columns.

 # ipw handles various errors correctly